atharvas/tacc-inference/README.md

 $ cd static/
 # comission a node for 20 minutes
 $ idev -p gh-dev -N 1 -n 1 -t 00:20:00
-$ module load tacc-apptainer/1.3.3
+$ module load tacc-apptainer
-# build the apptainer config from the llm-train-serve github (build for GH100 with an aarch64 microarchitecture)
+# build the apptainer config from the llm-train-serve github (build for GH200 with an aarch64 microarchitecture but works for our machine as well)
 $ apptainer build llm-train-serve_aarch64.sif docker://ghcr.io/abacusai/gh200-llm/llm-train-serve@sha256:4ba3de6b19e8247ce5d351bf7dd41aa41bb3bffe8c790b7a2f4077af74c1b4ab
 # Confirm that the SIF file file is in $WORK/tacc-inference/static with this exact name.
 $ ls $WORK/tacc-inference/static